Robert Bowes (diplomat): Bowes, Bothwell, and the witch trials

-Richie Graham was questioned about witchcraft practices and Bothwell, and mentioned Jely Dunkyn who convened the witches for him.
+Richie Graham was questioned about witchcraft practices and Bothwell, and mentioned Jely Dunkyn (Geillis Duncan) who convened the witches for him.
 She told James VI that Bothwell had consulted them, then said it was Bowes.
 Graham accused Bowes of working against the king.

 A paper written in defence of the Earl of Bothwell, possibly by the kirk minister Robert Bruce mentions the rendition of "a gleid witche" from England in return for Brian O'Rourke.
 Her testimony cleared Bothwell.
 Bowes wrote around the same time that "Kennedy the witch of Reydon, lately in England" had testified against Bothwell and agreed with his accuser Richie Graham.
 Annie Cameron suggests that Kennedy was the "gleid" or "squinting" witch.
 Modern historians identify her as Janet Kennedy of Redden in Sprouston near Kelso.

 In July 1592 Bowes foiled an attempt by Bothwell and his followers to capture James VI from a ferry boat while he was crossing the Forth.
 The plot was revealed to Bowes by an informer who wanted the reward of a licence to import English beer.
 Bothwell waited out of sight from Leith beyond the island of Inchkeith, and when he realised he was rumbled, put in at Wardie.
 Bowes heard that Bothwell had given his followers an orientation speech before this enterprise, reminding his men not to hurt the king.
 His accomplice Archibald Wauchope of Niddrie then asked them all to raise their hands and promise not to harm the king, holding both his hands in the air.